amundsen-io/amundsen/MAINTAINING.md

 We have cover Amundsen's architecture in our [docs](https://lyft.github.io/amundsen/architecture/).

-## Updating the changelog

-**TO ADOPT?**
-After every user-facing change makes it into master, we make a note of it in the changelog, `CHANGELOG.md`.
-The changelog is sorted in reverse order by release version.

-Within each version, there are five available categories you can divide changes into.
-They are all optional:

-1. Deprecations
-1. Bug fixes
-1. Features
-1. Enhancements

-For each change, provide a human-readable description of the change.

 ## Documentation

 We use [mkdocs] for creating our documentation from Markdown files.
 This system is configured